 You will need several trips (or at least 6 weeks) to experience the entire essence of Spain, but my 2 week itinerary will help you see some of the most historical and beautiful places in the country, which hopefully will inspire a return visit!
 I have been lucky enough to visit Spain on two different trips (once during Semester at Sea and another time with my job) and I know I will return again in the future.
 There is something addictive and alluring about Spain – I’m guessing it’s the Iberian ham 🙂

-Here is my suggested itinerary for 2 awesome weeks in Spain!
+Suggested itinerary for 2 awesome weeks in Spain as a first-timer!

 Day 1-2: Madrid

 As the main long-haul international airport in the country, most arrivals into Spain will come through Madrid’s Adolfo Suárez –Barajas Airport (airport code MAD).
 Thankfully, Madrid isn’t just an arrival city—it is an important destination within Spain!
 As the nation’s capital, Madrid is the political and cultural capital of Spain with more than enough to fill two days’ worth of activities.